Annie Elsom

-Sarah Ann Elsom (née Read, 26 March 1867 – 17 November 1962) was a New Zealand florist.
+Sarah Ann Elsom (née Read; 26 March 1867 – 17 November 1962) was a New Zealand florist.

 Biography

-Elsom was born in Dunedin, New Zealand, the daughter of Elizabeth Martin and her husband, William Read.
+She was born in Dunedin, New Zealand, the daughter of Elizabeth Martin and her husband, William Read.
 Read was a gardener, seedsman, florist and fern collector.
 The family later changed the spelling of their surname to Reid.

 In 1897, when Elsom was 30, she moved to Christchurch and established a successful floristry business in High Street called A. & S. Reid.

 In March 1902 she married Edwin Elsom, a seedsman.